What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 13,600 people worldwide and sickened more than 318,000.
-Leaders in the U.S. hammer out a rescue package that could be worth $1.4 trillion or more, while the death toll in Italy soars again.
+A desperate race to find medical equipment continues as the World Health Organization warns that the outbreak is accelerating and calls on countries to take strong, co-ordinated action.

+And as virus deaths accelerate in the U.S., President Donald Trump has gone against the advice of scientists and top health experts, claiming he will reopen the country and its ailing economy in weeks, not months.

-Here are some of AP’s top stories Sunday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day.
+Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: